DSPy — Programming Language Models

 The Solution: Program, Don't Prompt

-DSPy (Declarative Self-improving Python) is a framework that replaces fragile hand-written prompts with declarative programs.
-You define signatures — what input goes in and what output comes out — then choose a reasoning module (Predict, ChainOfThought, ReAct), and a compiler automatically optimizes the prompt with the best few-shot examples and instructions for your specific data and metric.
+DSPy (Declarative Self-improving Python) is a framework from the Stanford NLP group that replaces fragile hand-written prompts with declarative programs.
+Instead of guessing the perfect wording, you describe the shape of the task with a signature — what input goes in and what output comes out — then choose a reasoning module (Predict, ChainOfThought, ReAct), and a compiler automatically generates and tunes the actual prompt for your specific data and metric.
+The core slogan is "program, don't prompt": you write Python that declares intent, and DSPy figures out the string that makes a given model perform best.

 Think of it like an ORM for databases: